 Five or more acres

-Of the land currently for sale, 55% of listings include five or more acres.
-While most of the land in Montana could be considered rural, I define rural as those properties in the 5+ acre category.
+Of the land currently for sale ~60% of the listings include five or more acres.
+I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 Below five acres

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the last five months of rural land sales in Kalispell, you can see that as you purchase more land, the price per acre has decreased.
-Price per acre drops as you buy or sell more land.
+For example, looking at the past five months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.

 Length of Time to Sell

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in May sold for around $65K.
-It was .2 of an acre in a subdivision on the west side of town.
-At the other end of the price range were 46 acres of land with possible subdivision and river frontage.
-This sold for slightly less than $900K.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in May sold for around $100K.
+It was a small corner lot in the Ziesmers Acres community.
+At the other end of the price range were 371 acres of land with mountain views and no covenants or zoning.
+This sold for around $1.3M.